 The result of made-to-measure education are uniquely different human-beings and musicians.
 Hyung-Ki will support you finding your unique way.
 Different is king.

-Hyung-Ki's amazing talents, may it be as a pianist, composer or comedian allow him to combine and have fun with all musical genres.
+Hyung-Ki's amazing talents, may it be as a pianist, composer or musical humorist allow him to combine and have fun with all musical genres.
 And he does it all with a smile on his face.
 It's this ease that he passes on to students.

 Hyung-ki is full of passion to innovate the broken music education system.
 In his Piano and Creative Performance Lab he places the focus on the joy of making music and encourages participants to explore other directions beyond “classical” performance.
 He shows student’s how to put their full selves in creative action to first and foremost have fun with music, become free, confident, speak with music and explore innovative musicianship.
 As a passionate communicator, Hyung-ki Joo works to inspire the next generation of musicians.